raleel/mythras-srd/0008_Creatures.md

 # Creatures

 This section contains a small sample of creatures and various Creature Abilities.
-The list of sample creatures is not exhaustive, butexhaustive but provides a good template for developing one's own creatures, orcreatures or adapting them from other sources.
-All the creatures follow the _Mythras Imperative_ rules outlined and explored in this document; however, in order toto reflect the challenge some creatures (the dragon being a prime example) should pose, the rules have been slightly adjusted to allow for the creature's relative power level.
+The list of sample creatures is not exhaustive but provides a good template for developing one's own creatures or adapting them from other sources.
+All the creatures follow the _Mythras Imperative_ rules outlined and explored in this document; however, to reflect the challenge some creatures (the dragon being a prime example) should pose, the rules have been slightly adjusted to allow for the creature's relative power level.

 ## Sample Creatures